 If the material change occurs after a loan agreement has been executed, the Applicant shall inform the GTIB, in writing, as soon as possible.
 The GTIB may require the borrower to submit a modification request.

-Once an Application is approved by the SRTA Board, the loan must be closed within 31 calendar days of the date of the approval letter unless an extension is approved in writing by the GTIB.
+Once an application is approved by the SRTA Board, the GTIB will coordinate the closing of the loan.
 The borrower shall pay for all of its costs incurred in the closing of the loan.
 Loan documents are prepared by the GTIB.
 The primary loan document is the loan agreement and its accompanying exhibits and forms.
 The loan agreement, including its exhibits, provides the terms of the loan.
 Draft copies of the agreement are sent to the Applicant and to Applicant's legal counsel for review.
 No changes to the forms are permitted without the express written approval of the GTIB.

 The borrower must provide additional documents at closing.
 At a minimum, these will include a resolution authorizing the borrowing, an opinion of counsel addressing the legality of the transaction and such other closing documents as are required by the GTIB.
 If the borrower is securing the loan with a dedicated sales tax, proof of the statutorily required public approval of the sales tax must be provided.
 The GTIB will notify the borrower of the Closing Date.

 COMPLIANCE WITH APPLICABLE LAWS, RULES AND REGULATIONS